shapeshed/jekyll.shapeshed.com/_posts/2007-01-03-beating_css_bloat.md

 ---
 layout: post
 title: Beating CSS Bloat
-excerpt: "After a hearty festive period I need to trim down my belly.
+description: "After a hearty festive period I need to trim down my belly.
 Whilst I'm at it I might as well trim down a few CSS files. "
 categories: [CSS]
 ---
 It is easy to get into good practices that will lower the size of your CSS files.
 You will save on bandwidth and increase the download speed of your site.